Jemerson: Monaco

 On 31 January 2016, Jemerson signed for Ligue 1 club Monaco on a five-year contract.
 He was a starter during the 2016–17 campaign, in which the team won the league and reached the semifinals of the UEFA Champions League.
 He left the club after terminating his contract on 2 November 2020.

 Corinthians

 On 5 November 2020, Jemerson returned to Brazil as he signed with Corinthians on an eight-month transfer.

 Metz

 On 8 October 2021, Jemerson signed for Ligue 1 side FC Metz until the end of the season.
 On 29 April 2022, his contract with Metz was terminated by mutual consent.

 Return to Atlético Mineiro

 On 20 June 2022, Atlético Mineiro announced the return of Jemerson to the club.

+Grêmio

+On 22 May 2024, Grêmio announced that they had reached an agreement for the signing of Jemerson.

 International career

 Jemerson received his first international call-up for a 2018 FIFA World Cup qualification match against Peru on 17 November 2015.

 He made his debut for the national team in a June 2017 friendly away against Australia, which Brazil won 4–0.